AI-League/grt_blog/index.md

 Payouts for **high** findings at the time of this writing are set to **$500.** This amount is subject to change.

-Submissions in this category will typically arise, from at a minium, hundreds samples and require a substantial argument.
+Submissions in this category will typically arise, from at a minimum, hundreds samples and require a substantial argument.
 This needs to be generated via an API submission rather than using the GRT user interface.